AlphaTechnolog/dotfiles-old-old/README.md

 - exa
 - dunst

+> This requirements will be installed with the autoinstaller

 ## Shells

 I use `bash` and `zsh` I include the configuration for it and it's frameworks